DanielCardonaRojas/DollarGestureRecognizer/readme.md

 Implements the family of popular dollar recognizers in swift and expose them as a set of custom UIGestureRecognizer subclasses.
 That can be easily included in iOS projects.

-For a detailed discription on these refer to this [site](http://depts.washington.edu/madlab/proj/dollar/ndollar.html)
+For a detailed discription on how all this works refer to the [papers](http://depts.washington.edu/madlab/proj/dollar/ndollar.html)

 ## Features